AyberkKilicaslan/AyberkKilicaslan/README.md

 <h1 align="center">Hi 👋, I'm Ayberk</h1>
-<h3 align="center">I am third grade student at DEU.
-I am improving myself on Data Science and Deep Learning.</h3>
+<h3 align="center">I'm third grade computer engineering student at Dokuz Eylül University.
+I completed so many projects with so many different field by using different programming languages but currently I'm working and improving myself on data science, machine learning, deep learning.
+I'm addicted to getting better everyday and can not stop learning until become the best one.
+My aim is to become a successful data developer/machine learning developer..</h3>

 - 🔭 I’m currently working on **deep learning projects.**